atolab/zenoh-web/content/docs/migration_1.0/MigrationGuide-v0.11.x-v1.0.md

 ## Pull Subscribers have been removed

-The concept of a pull subscriber no longer exists in Zenoh, however, sometimes we only care about the latest data and want to discard the oldest data.
+The concept of a pull subscriber no longer exists in Zenoh, However, when creating a `Subscriber`, it may be the case that developers only care about the latest data and want to discard the oldest data.
 We can use `RingChannel` to get this behaviour.
-You can take a look at the complete code in `examples/examples/z_pull.rs`
+This contrasts a `FIFOChannel` which is the default channel type used internally in Subscribers You can take a look at examples of usage in any language’s examples/z_pull.x

 ## Timestamps